ccUnity3d/Brainztorm-docs/manual/quality/client.rst

 =================
 :code:`Brainztorm.Quality` provide the following members to interact with the module:

-Read-only properties: :code:`CurrentQuality`, :code:`OptimalQuality` and :code:`Resolution`.
+Read-only properties: :code:`CurrentQuality`, :code:`OptimalQuality`, :code:`Resolution`
+and :code:`IsReady`.

+..
 Methods:

-- :code:`Ready`: for executing instructions after module is completely ready.
-- :code:`Subscribe`: attach listeners to module events.
-- :code:`Unsubscribe`: detach listeners previously attached to event manager.
+.. - :code:`SetQuality`: changes the current quality and optionally save change in the server.

 Event types: